Stella Maris Chapel

 Stella Maris Chapel, 2007, 2011 and 2008 (click thumbnails for larger images)

 Architect: Vincent Schiffrer, OSB (original chapel of 1872); Gilbert Winkelmann, OSB (present chapel of 1915); Cloud Meinberg, OSB (renovation of 1943); Ed Sovik (renovation of 2007)

 - Renovated 1943, 1989, and 2007

 In 1989, a new roof was added, general brick and wall repair completed, paint applied, and a new altar erected.
 In 2007, as part of the 150th anniversary of St. John's, Don Hall, SJP class of 1955, financed a somewhat controversial renovation of the chapel.
-The fieldstone buttresses were removed and replaced with concrete buttresses more in scale with the size of the chapel, the interior was plastered, the exterior stuccoed, the floor covered with Mexican tile, and new stained glass windows and an entry door were installed.
+The fieldstone buttresses were removed and replaced with concrete buttresses more in scale with the size of the chapel, the interior was plastered, the exterior stuccoed, a new door installed, the floor covered with Mexican tile, and new stained glass windows, sculpture and calligraphy were incorporated.
 Until the renovation, the Chapel had become not so much a place of pilgrimage as a destination for a walk; once or twice a year the Saint John's University or Alumni Chaplain would celebrate a Mass at the chapel.
 Time will tell whether it resumes its more sacred and devotional role.

 - "Chapel Island -The Old and The New," The Record, July, 1915, pp. 388-392.